Is Liposuction Right for Me? Your Questions Answered

 When liposuction is performed, the fat cells are permanently removed.
 However, some fat cells will remain.
 And these can swell if the patient consumes a poor diet and doesn’t get enough physical activity to maintain a healthy body weight.
 Likewise, patients may end up gaining weight elsewhere on their bodies.

-Dr. Smita R. Ramanadham specializes in performing liposuction in the New Jersey, NYC, and Tri-state areas.
-If you are interested in learning more about this and other cosmetic procedures, check out our before and after liposuction gallery, then contact us today to book your consultation appointment!
+Dr. Smita R. Ramanadham a board certified plastic surgeon in the New Jersey area specializes in performing liposuction.
+If you are interested in learning more about this and other surgical procedure, check out our before and after liposuction gallery, then contact us today to book your consultation appointment!